 - not keep data for longer than is necessary in relation to its purpose;

 - process data in accordance with the rights of individuals;

 - take appropriate measures against unauthorised or unlawful processing and against accidental loss, damage or destruction of the data; and

-- not transfer data outside the European Economic Area without ensuring adequate protection of the data.
+- not transfer data to a country outside the European Economic Area, unless that country ensures an adequate level of protection in relation to processing personal data.